 Ascutney Trails Association (ATA)

 The Ascutney Trails Association joined forces in 2020 with the Sport Trails of the Ascutney Basin (STAB) to bring hiking and mountain biking trail development and maintenance into one organization.
-The new ATA will continue to work in partnership with Ascutney Outdoors to maintain the trails located within conserved land owned by the Town of West Windsor and to promote hiking and biking on the mountain.
+The new ATA will continue to work in partnership with Ascutney Outdoors to maintain the trails located within conserved land owned by the Town of West Windsor and to promote mountain biking and hiking on the mountain.

 The Upper Valley Land Trust